MPDS

 Although the reader is encouraged to visualize the data using his habitual tools, we provide a set of helper utilities.
 Using a simple exporting toolbox in our Python client library each of the exercises considered above may output two files for the further plotting: CSV and JSON.

 By default these two files are written in a system-wide temporary directory /tmp (subdirectory _MPDS).
-CSV is commonly used in the electronic sheets (such as OpenOffice Calc), and JSON has a custom self-explanatory layout suitable for Vis-à-vis web-viewer.
-This is quite unsophisticated browser-based JavaScript application, heavily used inside the MPDS GUI.
+CSV is commonly used in the electronic sheets (such as OpenOffice Calc), and JSON has a custom self-explanatory layout suitable for the Vis-à-vis web-viewer.
+This is a browser-based JavaScript application, heavily used inside the MPDS GUI.
 It employs Plotly and D3 visualization libraries.
-JSON produced with the exporting toolbox may be simply drag-n-dropped in the browser window with the loaded Vis-à-vis.
+All JSON produced with the exporting toolbox may be simply drag-n-dropped in the browser window with the loaded Vis-à-vis.

 We thank the reader for the time and interest!
 Any questions or feedback is very welcomed and greatly appreciated.